I Learned to Solve all my Interior Design Problems by Dancing- Be Brave

 You can always change your mind later if you don’t like it or you evolve and want something new.

-My personal taste is more of a curated, elegant Global Style/Bohemian with rich jewel-tone colors, especially using blues, greens, and purple.
-I love bringing the outside in and creating sustainable designs that often include my own fractal art home decor.
+My personal taste leans towards a curated, elegant Global Style/Bohemian aesthetic, characterized by rich jewel tones, particularly blues, greens, and purples.
+I’m passionate about bringing the outdoors inside and creating sustainable designs, often featuring my own fractal art home decor.

 Bravery allows you to be open to creating the perfect space for you, which can support your personal transformation so you can live the life you dream of.

-Bravery in the design or your space can support your personal transformation to becoming the person you dream of being and living the life you want.
+Bravery when designing your space can support your personal transformation to becoming the person you dream of being and living the life you want.

 Are You Ready to Create Your Perfect Space?